 - Work breakdown structure: Includes defined work package and sub-work packages and their associated breakdown sub levels

 - Deployment plan: Let’s say that the project involves deploying an application to state health partners.
-This section would discuss the approach for rolling out the application to the end-users, including conducting environmental assessments, developing memorandums of understandings, hardware/software installation, data conversion.
+This section would discuss the approach for rolling out the application to the end-users, including conducting environmental assessments, developing memorandums of understanding, hardware/software installation, and data conversion.

 Sample project plan example – Section 3: Schedule management

-This section includes the output of section 4 and section 5 of this article.
+This section is about whether you stay on track with the planned schedule.
+It includes the output of sections 4 and 5 of this article.
 Let’s give an example of a schedule management approach: Establish a baseline within the first two weeks of the project and monitor progress against the baseline on a weekly basis.
 The project manager will be responsible for ensuring the project schedule is updated with the latest information and never more than three business days out of date.
 For variances on executive milestones greater than 10%, the project may choose to use guidance specified by CPIC.
-See the CDC UP Project Schedule document for more guidance on project schedules and for Project Schedule templates.
+See the CDC UP Project Schedule document for more guidance on project scheduling and for Project Schedule templates.

 The subsections of this section are: